Assessing imbalance in signed brain networks: Results

 \subsubsection{Spatial coherence of signed connections}

-From what we have learned so far, the positive subgraphs are (overall) structurally homogeneous - positive degree distributions are bell-shaped and well-represented by the average - while the negative ones are (overall) structurally heterogeneous - negative degree distributions are fat-tailed, hence over-dispersed around the average.
+From what we have learned so far, the positive subgraphs are (overall) structurally homogeneous, while the negative ones are (overall) structurally heterogeneous.
 Let us, now, ask ourselves how similar positive and negative subgraphs are \emph{across subjects}.

 In order to answer this question, we calculated the Jaccard similarity between pairs of (adjacency matrices representing) individual projections, per benchmark.
-As fig.~\ref{fig:6} shows, the positive variant of such an index (i.e. the percentage of positive links located in the same position) ranges between $0.6$ and $1$ while its negative variant (i.e. the percentage of negative links located in the same position) ranges between $0$ and $0.4$: in words, the spatial coherence of positive links is larger than the spatial coherence of negative links, which appear as those (better) characterising single subjects\footnote{As highlighted in~\cite{Luppi2024}, \emph{`[\dots] Additionally, we find that the model with competitive interactions is not only better able to reflect the empirical FC that it is intended to model but is also better at distinguishing between the FC patterns of different individuals [\dots]}' and \emph{`[\dots] Thus, we conclude that the model with competitive interactions is significantly more individual-specific [\dots]}'.}
+As fig.~\ref{fig:6} shows, the positive variant of such an index (i.e. the percentage of positive links located in the same position) ranges between $0.4$ and $1$ while its negative variant (i.e. the percentage of negative links located in the same position) ranges between $0$ and $0.4$, on both the na\"ive and bSRGM-induced projections: in words, the spatial coherence of positive links is larger than the spatial coherence of negative links, which appear as those (better) characterising single subjects.
+This picture changes when bSCM-induced projections are considered: in such a case, in fact, the spatial coherence of the two kinds of links appears as very similar.